Event Overview

 • Multiple performance metrics covering energy cost, carbon emissions and heat demand

-• Greater emphasis on measured, real-world performance, not modelled assumptions
+• Greater emphasis on measured, real-world performance rather than modelled assumptions

 • Stronger links between compliance, funding access and investment decisions

-This creates a step-change in demand for credible, scalable and performance-proven solutions, particularly across large and complex estates.
+This is driving demand for credible, scalable and performance-proven solutions across large and complex estates.

 Key requirements include: